natcap/invest.users-guide/source/blue_carbon.rst

  3         seagrass  0     <float>          <float>             <float>
  ========  ========  ====  ===============  ==================  ================

-* **Carbon pools CSV:** A table of LULC classes, containing data on carbon in metric tons per hectacre \( t ha\ :sup:`-1`\) stored in each of the four fundamental pools for each LULC class.
+* **Carbon Pools Table (CSV):** A table of LULC classes, containing data on carbon in metric tons per hectacre \( t ha\ :sup:`-1`\) stored in each of the four fundamental pools for each LULC class.
 Carbon storage data can be collected from field estimates from local plot studies, extracted from meta-analyses on specific habitat types or regions, or found in general published tables (e.g., IPCC, see Appendix).
 If information on some carbon pools is not available, pools can be estimated from other pools, or omitted by leaving all values for the pool equal to 0.
 For vegetation types that accumulates carbon in biomass and soil, the last two columns indicate the accumulation rates in tons of CO\ :sub:`2`/ha/yr.
 Do not change any of the column headings in this table.

  ===  =====  ========  ===============  ===============  ==============  ================  =============================  ==============================
  Id   Name   Veg Type  Above (Mg / ha)  Below (Mg / ha)  Soil (Mg / ha)  Litter (Mg / ha)  Bio_accum_rate (Mg / ha / yr)  Soil_accum_rate (Mg / ha / yr)